evanmcneely/enlighten.nvim/README.md

         width = 80, -- prompt window width
         height = 5, -- prompt window height
-        showTitle = true, -- show the title in the prompt window showHelp = true, -- show the help footer in the prompt window (requires Neovim 0.10.0) },
+        showTitle = true, -- show the title in the prompt window showHelp = true, -- show the help footer in the prompt window context = 500 -- lines above and below the selected text passed to the model as context },
       chat = {
         width = 80, -- chat window width